renepacchaux/gudeeds-responsive-mobile-app/README.md

 The persona adds neighbors.
 They, in turn, help *her* down the line.
-Without an initial network, what would lead Sabrina to believe that this app can be of any help at the time she downloads it?
+Without an initial network, what would lead Sabrina to believe that this app can be of any help when she downloads it?
 Do we make it fun like a game, or do we consider putting it in the ‘maybe pile' for now?
 The team of engineers seemed to appreciate this problem being voiced at our meeting.

-<a id="org104aa97"></a>
+<a id="org063ec00"></a>

 ### On the Problem